Brontosaurus: Diet and energy requirements

 Being a diplodocid sauropod, Brontosaurus was herbivorous and fed on ferns, cycadeoids, seed ferns, and horsetails, eating at ground height as a nonselective browser.
 The replacement method and physiology of Apatosauruss teeth is unique, with the entire tooth row being replaced at once and up to 60% more often than Diplodocus.
 The teeth of Apatosaurus are thick, lack denticles, and are strongly cylindrical in cross-section whereas they are long, slender, and elliptical in cross-section in Diplodocus.
 These characteristics imply that Apatosaurus, and likely Brontosaurus, consumed tougher vegetation than Diplodocus.
 Diplodocids in general also have shorter necks than the long-necked, vertically inclined macronarians.
 This would result in niche partitioning, the various taxa thus avoiding direct competition with each other due to feeding on different plants and at different heights.
 Hypotheses of the food requirements of Brontosaurus have been made, though predicting this is difficult due to the lack of modern analogues.
 Endotherms (mammals) and ectotherms (reptiles) require a specific amount of nutrition to survive which correlates with their metabolism as well as body size.
-Estimations of the dietary necessities of Brontosaurus were made in 2010, with a guess of 2•10^4 to 50•10^4 kilojoules needed daily.
+Estimations of the dietary necessities of Brontosaurus were made in 2010, with a guess of 2e4 to 50e4 kJ needed daily.
 This led to hypotheses on the distributions of Brontosaurus to meet this requirement, though they varied on whether it was an ectotherm or endotherm.
 If Brontosaurus was an endotherm, fewer adult individuals could be sustained than if it were an ectotherm, which could have tens of animals per square kilometer.
 Due to this, it has been theorized that Brontosaurus and other sauropods living within the arid environment of the Morrison Formation participated in migrations between feeding sites.
 James Farlow (1987) calculates that a Brontosaurus-sized dinosaur about 35 t would have possessed 5.7 t of fermentation contents.
 Assuming Apatosaurus had an avian respiratory system and a reptilian resting-metabolism, Frank Paladino et al. (1997) estimate the animal would have needed to consume only about 262 L of water per day.